Confederation of South Carolina Local Historical Societies

 The Confederation of South Carolina Local Historical Societies established an award program to recognize the special achievements of historical organizations, volunteers in historical organizations, professionals, and other entities that further the programs and projects of historical organizations.
 Awards are available to member organizations, individuals, and others for outstanding work in promoting and preserving South Carolina’s heritage.
 The Confederation recognizes winners at its Awards Banquet at the South Carolina Landmark Conference each year.

-Please encourage college students to submit papers relating to South Carolina history for the Margaret Watson History Award.
-We offer first and second place cash prizes ($300, $150) and we plan to publish them online, making them available to the public.
+Please encourage undergraduate and graduate students to submit papers relating to South Carolina history for the Margaret Watson History Award.
+We offer first and second place cash prizes ($500, $300) and we plan to publish them online, making them available to the public.

 Award Criteria & Forms